Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Introduction

 In \autoref{sec-flrw}, we consider various identities in the standard flat $\Lambda$CDM model and also in more general FLRW models.
 Using these identities, we define diagnostics, with their advantages and disadvantages, in \autoref{sec-diagnostics}.
 In \autoref{sec-data}, we briefly discuss the observational data that we use in this analysis and the related observables.
 Employing improved diagnostics, in \autoref{sec-result} we find the deviations from the standard model corresponding to different combinations of data.
 These are derived using the reconstructed functions of different observables, which are shown in \autoref{sec-uncertainty}.
 Finally, \autoref{sec-conclusion} presents our conclusions.
+We also briefly discuss kernel dependence of the reconstructed functions in \autoref{sec-kernel}.